GreptimeTeam/docs/docs/user-guide/protocols/http.md

 ### Timeout

 GreptimeDB supports the `X-Greptime-Timeout` header in HTTP requests.
-It is used to specify the timeout for the request.
+It is used to specify the timeout for the request running in the database server.

 For example, the following request set `120s` timeout for the request: